philippnormann/chia-monitor/README.md

 ```
 ---
 ### Plots lost alert
+Triggers when the total plot count of your farm drops below a configurable threshold (default: 1).

+The corresponding `lost_plots_alert_threshold` parameter can be adjusted in the `config.json`.
 ```
 ** 🚨 Farmer Lost Plots! 🚨 **
 It seems like your farmer lost some plots